rickstaa/warnings-discord-bot/README.md

 6. Rename the `.env.template` file to `.env` and insert the required environmental variables.
 7. Run the bot using `./warnings-discord-bot`.

+## Configuration

+The bot's behaviour can be customized through the [config.json](config/config.json) file.
+This JSON file contains several fields that define the bot's keyword monitoring and response behaviour.

+Here's a breakdown of the fields:

+- **keyword_lists**: This is an array of objects, each representing a unique set of conditions for the bot to monitor.
+Each object in this array has the following properties:
+  - **keywords**: An array of strings.
+The bot will monitor chat messages for these keywords.
+  - **warning_message**: A string that defines the warning message the bot will send when a chat message matches the keywords.
+  - **external_link_required**: A boolean value.
+If set to `true`, the bot will only issue a warning if the message contains both the specified keywords and an external link.
+  - **required_roles**: An array of strings.
+If specified, the bot will only issue a warning if the message author has at least one of the roles in this list.

+Please note that all string comparisons performed by the bot are case-insensitive.

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for more details.